COVID-19 Update: The latest news and guidance for students, faculty and staff.

 The EMU Library and the Center for E-Learning Team Up on Textbook Affordability Effort

 Many EMU students are not able to afford books assigned in courses.
-Many undergraduate students make stressful judgement calls early in the semester as to whether they can "get by" with just lecture notes, whether they can find a way to obtain needed texts, or whether they should drop a course when they can't afford the text.
+Many undergraduate students make stressful judgment calls early in the semester as to whether they can "get by" with just lecture notes, whether they can find a way to obtain needed texts, or whether they should drop a course when they can't afford the text.
 Graduate students tell us they sometimes take fewer courses, because they are saving up for texts.
 The EMU Library is finding ways to help with text costs in some courses.

 The EMU Library and the EMU Center for E-Learning were awarded a $25,000 grant from the U.S. Institute of Museum and Library Studies to fund an expansion of the Textbook Affordability Initiative.
 Co-PI Bill Jones, Director of Instructional Technology and Information Management, has added a step to the course shell request process to alert EMU instructors to library services that may help provide students with free or less expensive course readings.